DexterHuang/Arclight-City/update-log.md

 ### 0.0.41

+-  Added Chat system, you may access it through `Chirp` and click `Chat`. this feature is still beta and may be adjusted or changed in the future.

+### 0.0.41

 -  Fixed issue with gang motto moderation
 -  Fixed issue related to NPC AI causing issue in the server
 -  Updated Android version to be compliant with Google's requirement